For Us They Fell: Waikato WW1 Centenary Exhibition

 Free guided tours of the exhibition are available daily, including on public holidays, at 11am.
+We will be running guided tours at 11.00am, 12.00pm, 1.00pm and 2.00pm on ANZAC Day.
 Find out more here.

 Please contact us to discuss education programmes developed for students at all levels and hosted by our team of teachers.
 Please note: An admission fee applies to education programmes.